OpenLocalizationTest/recomposed-history-mdonly/articles/web-sites-dotnet-orchard-cms-gallery.md

 	![browse button][12]

-2. Enter the configuration information required by Orchard, and then click **Finish Setup** to complete the configuration and open the web site’s home page.
+2. Enter the configuration information required by Orchard, and then click **Finish Setup** to complete the configuration and open the web site's home page.

 	![login to Orchard][7]